All Episodes

 They threw all the uncivility they can marshal.

-They were mean, they were ill-mannered.
+They were ill-mannered.

 The left is who he needs to be arguing with.

-The left Is who needs to be straightened out when it comes to manners and civility and being respectful of people.
+The left is who needs to be straightened out when it comes to manners and civility and being respectful of people.

 Look what they did to Scott Walker.